IMP Diagnostics Customer Support Line

 6. HOW DO WE COLLECT YOUR PERSONAL DATA?

-• Through your browser
+• Your browser

-• Through pixel tags and similar technologies
+• Pixel tags and similar technologies

-• IP Address
+• IP address

 IMP undertakes to process your data lawfully and legitimately.